drewpearce/docker-bt/README.md

 ## Docs
 ### Intro
-This is a small Docker container that will download a torrent from the supplied URL of a .torrent file or magnet link.
+This is a small Docker container that will download a torrent from the supplied URI of a .torrent file or magnet link.

 ### Necessary Options and Environment Vars
 * `-v`: You will need to mount a local directory to `/root/Downloads`